 Before you get started, you'll need:

-- USB flash drive - at least 12GB for Sierra and High Sierra and 8GB for earlier versions of macOS, or a spare external hard drive (one you aren't planning to use for anything else).
+- Get a USB flash drive - at least 12GB for the latest versions like High Sierra, Mojave, and Catalina and 8GB for earlier versions of macOS.
+We recommend to use 15GB, or a spare external hard drive (one you aren't planning to use for anything else).

 If you’ve previously downloaded macOS, it should still be in your Applications folder.